kheller18/proptech/README.md

 # proptech
-an application for ease of buying and selling properties
+An application that analyzes gross rent prices, prices per square foot and selling prices per neighborhood in San Francisco.
+Allows a user to go neighborhood by neighborhood to analyze where good home-buying opportunities are based on where rent prices are increasing, but home prices are falling.

 ---

 ## Technologies
-Jupyter, Pandas, Numpy, Pathlib
+Jupyter, Pandas, Numpy, Pathlib, hvPlot

 ---